 - Discrimination by association applies to race, religion or belief, sexual orientation, age, disability, gender reassignment and sex.
 This is direct discrimination against someone because they associate with another person who possesses a protected characteristic (see Section 3.2, Protected characteristics below).

 - Perception discrimination is against an individual because others think they possess a particular protected characteristic.
-It applied even if the person does not actually possess that characteristic.
+It applies even if the person does not actually possess that characteristic.

 - Indirect discrimination occurs when a condition or requirement is imposed which adversely affects one particular group considerably more than another.